rlayers/pawpaw/README.md

 9, 13
  ```

-While this example uses a single regular expression, Pawpaw also features a library of pipelined parser components, which can be quickly chained together to develop large, sophisticated parsers.
+This example uses regular expressions as a source, however, Pawpaw is able to work with many other input types.
+Pawpaw also includes a library of parser components that can be easily chained together to help you quickly develop large, sophisticated parsers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>